-• The seed mussel fishery does not overlap with this community as it is unsuitable for dredging therefore the fishery will not have significant effects on this community.
+The seed mussel fishery does not overlap with this community as it is unsuitable for dredging.
+The fishery, therefore, will not have significant effects on this community.

 6.2.2 Long Bank (2161)

 QI 1110 Sandbanks covered by seawater all the time